 Farooqui gave the example of his company, which has debts for four Hyatt Hotel brand-managed hotels, and added, “We need to adopt investment models that are workable in the tourism industry, learn from thriving destinations and industries, and most importantly, network across the continent.”

-Wambugu Wa Gichohi, a well-known Kenyan franchise consultant, spoke further on sustainable business models and the need for collaboration.
-He also emphasised the complexities of franchising in the tourism sector and provided the stakeholders with some of the successful models that have boosted hospitality entrepreneurship across the continent.
+Wambugu Wa Gichohi, a well-known Kenyan franchise consultant, discussed sustainable business models and the need for collaboration.
+He also stressed the complexities of franchising in the tourism sector and shared some successful models that have boosted hospitality entrepreneurship across the continent.

 Barry Clemens, CEO of Hospitality EQ, who lives and works in East Africa, said during the event’s interactive session that African tourism companies should learn from the best corporate governance and management practices, particularly from Asia, where companies outlive their founders and develop from family to global businesses.